 Let’s Encrypt provides a number of limits:

-In order to install a plug-in as root, navigate to Modules->Integration.
+In order to install a plug-in as root, navigate to Integration → Modules.

 After you have installed Let’s Encrypt in ISPmanager, you can obtain a self-updated SSL-certificate for your domain.
-Be sure to create a user with a configured web-domain, and valid domain name available to world-wide DNS.
+Be sure to create a user with the configured web-domain and valid domain name available to world-wide DNS.

-Once the installation is completed, in the WWW->SSL-certificates module the user will see two new buttons — Let's Encrypt and Let’s Encrypt Log.
-Clicking the first button will start the process of certificate issue.
+Once the installation is completed, in the WWW → SSL-certificates module the user will see two new buttons — Let's Encrypt and Let’s Encrypt Log.
+Clicking the first button will start the process of the certificate issue.